Where did the name “Laughing Squid” come from?

 So why squid?
 Well, I had been fascinated squid for a long time.
 When I first met my friend David Klass during our junior year of high school, I came across the 1973 Jaques Cousteau book Octopus and Squid: The Soft Intelligence in his bedroom.
 From that point on squid was a recurring theme with us.
 A friend’s band had a demo recording that I named “March of the Blue Squid” and later on when I started going online, my first username was squidink and so on.

-And then in 1992, just a few years before I started the company, one of my favorite bands They Might Be Giants came out with their album Apollo 18 which featured an illustration of a giant squid battling a sperm whale as the album art, yet one more thing influencing the choice of squid in the name.
+And then in 1992, right as I moved to San Francisco and just a few years before I started the company, one of my favorite bands, They Might Be Giants, came out with their album Apollo 18 which features an illustration of a giant squid battling a sperm whale> as the album art, yet one more thing influencing the choice of squid in the name.

 The idea of squid worked well as part of the name since the multiple tentacles would be a metaphor for all of the various things I wanted to do with the company.
 From the very beginning I knew we would be involved in way more areas than just film and video production, which was the case as we expanded into local art promotion with the launch of The Squid List, then web design, which led to web hosting and then finally the blog which you are now reading.